Aerokeith/EffectUtils/README.md

 Flicker: Defines a flickerClass that implements a filtered random-step function that can be used to simulate flickering-flame effects

 Wavelet: Defines a waveletClass that can be used to "launch" discrete sine wave-shaped "wavelets" over a specified distance, with a target speed and acceleration.
 Random variations are applied to a specified nominal wavelet length and inter-wavelet delay.

+Flow: Defines a flowClass that implements a linear ramp function that "flows" across a specified distance over a specified duration.
+Used to flow colors into a linear strip of LEDs with a "soft" leading edge defined by the ramp.